 How to make quitting your addiction easier

-There are 2 simple steps most people miss when they try to overcome their addiction.
+There is one thing most people miss when they try to overcome their addiction.
 And they make it much more difficult for themselves.

 You might be saying: “but that’s common sense!”